jobovy/galpy/doc/source/index.rst

      Uses ``galpy.orbit`` integration in ``MWPotential2014`` to investigate the orbit and its uncertainty of 2MASS J151113.24–213003.0, an extremely metal-poor field star with measureable r-process abundances, and of other similar metal-poor stars.
 The authors find that all of these stars are on highly eccentric orbits, possibly indicating that they originated in dwarf galaxies.
 #. *The Gaia-ESO Survey: Churning through the Milky Way*, M. R. Hayden, A. Recio-Blanco, P. de Laverny, et al. (2017) *Astron. & Astrophys.*, in press (`arXiv/1711.05751 <http://arxiv.org/abs/1711.05751>`_):
      Employs ``galpy.orbit`` integration in ``MWPotential2014`` to study the orbital characteristics (eccentricity, pericentric radius) of a sample of 2,364 stars observed in the Milky Way as part of the Gaia-ESO survey.
+#. *The Evolution of the Galactic Thick Disk with the LAMOST Survey*, Chengdong Li & Gang Zhao (2017) *Astrophys.
+J.*, **850**, 25s (`2017ApJ...850...25L <http://adsabs.harvard.edu/abs/2017ApJ...850...25L>`_):
+     Uses ``galpy.orbit`` integration in ``MWPotential2014`` to investigate the orbital characteristics (eccentricity, maximum height above the plane, angular momentum) of a sample of about 2,000 stars in the thicker-disk component of the Milky Way.
+#. *The Orbit and Origin of the Ultra-faint Dwarf Galaxy Segue 1*, T. K. Fritz, M. Lokken, N. Kallivayalil, A. Wetzel, S. T. Linden, P. Zivick, & E. J. Tollerud (2017) *Astrophys.
+J.*, submitted (`arXiv/1711.09097 <http://arxiv.org/abs/1711.09097>`_):
+     Employs ``galpy.orbit`` integration in ``MWPotential2014`` and a version of this potential with a more massive dark-matter halo to investigate the orbit and origin of the dwarf-spheroidal galaxy Segue 1 using a newly measured proper motion with SDSS and LBC data.

 Indices and tables
 ==================